ric2thiss/procurement-process-system/module/MODULES_LIST.md

 ---

-**Note**: Currently, only the Teacher / End-User Module has been implemented with UI.
-Other modules are pending implementation.
+**Note**: All modules have been implemented with UI.
+The system is now complete with all 10 modules fully functional.